 How to explore Paris in a weekend | The City of Light

 Paris is famed as one of the most romantic cities in the world, if not that, then it is definitely one of the most iconic and most visited.
 For us in the United kingdom it’s not much more than an hours flight away so there are no excuses not to visit.
 It is also crammed packed full of amazing things to do, places to visit and things to see.
 A weekend is really not long enough but I’m sure you’ll be back again and again to visit this beautiful vibrant city.

 How did we get to Paris?

 There are a few different ways to get to Paris depending on where you’re coming from.
 As we’re based in the UK we’ve previously travelled to Paris by train, by car and by plane however, for this weekend in Paris, to maximise the time spent in the city, we went by plane giving us more time to explore Paris.
-We flew from Manchester to Paris you can check out flights Here.

 The commute into the city from the airport is easily negotiated by using the train and the RER B train runs from Charles de Gaulle airport (CDG) every 10 to 20 minutes, and takes around 50 minutes to reach the city centre.
 Tickets only cost 10€ one-way, and can be purchased at ticket booths in the arrivals terminal.

 If you’re travelling from the UK by train you have the Eurostar service from St Pancreas in London and if you’re travelling by car then you can take a ferry across the channel or the Eurotunnel service from Ashford Kent to Calais.
 The motorways in France are fantastic and you will be in Paris in a couple of hours after crossing the channel.
 Try planning a route using the smaller roads rather than the motorways and you’ll see some fantastic little villages and towns and save loads on motorway tolls.